jhgorse/ren-c/README.md

 [OpenBSD to HaikuOS and WebAssembly][5].
 But the experimental nature of the project and limited resources mean there isn't support for packaging and distribution of native binaries.
-So the table stakes for participating is building your own native interpreter (see instructions below)
+So the table stakes for participating is building your own native interpreter (see instructions below).

 [5]: https://github.com/metaeducation/ren-c/blob/master/tools/systems.r#L55